SRALee12/DecentralBank/decentralbank.md

 Lastly, decentral bank can auction of newly created equity tokens for currency to take currency out of circulation.
 This is the final stability mechanism employed by decentral bank.
 Equity token auctions would be algorithmically activiated if a large amount of currency must be retracted from the circulating supply in a certain time period.

-The bank uses deposited assets to contract the money supply to achieve stability of the decentral bank notes it prints.
-The bank sells deposited assets in a currency repurchase market-making operation to contract the currency supply at any time at the pegged price range of the currency.
-Since depositors have the right to withdraw their asset at any time (like a normal bank), it is prudent to keep verifiable reserve requirements that are programmed into the client software.
-This way, depositors can transparently audit the network at any time so that the fractional reserve nature of decentral bank is public and auditable.

 ## Technical Specifications